 The Wadden Sea also has the largest population of the common seal in Denmark, and they rest on the many banks, which flood at high tide.

 One of the most popular activities is to experience the "Black Sun" in spring (March and April) and autumn (mid-September to late October).
 This amazing natural phenomenon describes the large numbers of migrating starlings (up to a million) gathering in the marshes outside Ribe and Tønder.
-It takes place just after sunset when the birds from huge formations in the sky before they decide on a location to roost for the night and the birds are so numerous they seem to obliterate the sunset.
+It takes place just after sunset when the birds form huge formations in the sky before they decide on a location to roost for the night, and the birds are so numerous they seem to obliterate the sunset.

-All year round it is possible to join one of the many nature experiences as exhibitions, here to mention in the new Wadden Sea Centre opened in February 2017, and the many outdoor activities, event parks or museums.
+All year-round, it is possible to join one of the many nature experiences as exhibitions, here to mention in the new Wadden Sea Centre opened in February 2017, and the many outdoor activities, event parks or museums.
 Wadden Sea National Park has become one of the biggest natural heritage sites in the Nordic countries.

 This 1000 m2 exhibition centre, opened in February 2017, is the best source of information about the Wadden Sea National Park, and you get close to the birds you normally watch at a distance.
 It is an information and activity centre, where you can see exhibitions on the tide, flora and fauna of the national park and book an Oyster Safari or Sort Sol viewing trip.
-So we recommend you to start your visit to the national park here.
+So we recommend you start your visit to the national park here.

-The food culture is influenced both by traditional cuisine and gourmet, and a diverse range of culinary delights awaits you here when you visit Sout West Denmark.
+The food culture is influenced by traditional cuisine and gourmet, and a diverse range of culinary delights awaits you here when you visit Sout West Denmark.
 In the Wadden Sea area, there are oysters, shrimps, march lamb and juicy Wadden beef and the meat has a unique flavour and taste because they graze on the salt marshes of the Wadden Sea.